chace-carey/GroCalc/USERSTORIES.md

 As a user I want to be able to see my groceries and roomates from any device so that I can calculate grocery costs from anywhere

 ## Acceptence Criteria
 - An existing user can see their roomates, groceries, and total from any device on which they're logged in

+## User Story #5
+As an administrator I want to be able to access the database in order to edit, delete, or block user accounts

+## Acceptance Criteria
+- A person able to access the firebase is able to see users within the database and easily edit the desired user's information.